elucian/bee/syntax/structure.md

 * Closing keyword can be one of: { done, repeat, next };
 * Statements and nested blocks are using indentation at 2 spaces;

-## Driver file

-Bee is a space sensitive language.
-That means indentation of code and spaces are relevant.
-In Bee there is no _main_ function.
-Instead we define a _driver_ file using directive #driver.
-This is the program entry point.
-One program can have a single _driver_ module and many _aspects_.

-**rogue statements**
+### Rogue statement

-A _driver_ can contain statements that do not belong to any rule.
+A _driver_ or _aspect_ can contain statements that do not belong to any rule.
 These are called _rogue_ statements and are driving the program execution.
-Rogue statements are executed top down until to last over keyword.
+Rogue statements are executed top down until to last keyword that is usually _over_.

 **Example:**